 This is not correct.
 Economics has a clear basis and it is given with the set of neo-Walrasian axioms: “HC1 There exist economic agents.
 HC2 Agents have preferences over outcomes.
 HC3 Agents independently optimize subject to constraints.
 HC4 Choices are made in interrelated markets.
 HC5 Agents have full relevant knowledge.
 HC6 Observable economic outcomes are coordinated, so they must be discussed with reference to equilibrium states.”
 (Weintraub)

-The methodological blunder of economists and the ultimate reason why economics is one of the worst scientific failures of all times consists in defining economics as a social science.#4, #5
+The methodological blunder of economists and the ultimate reason why economics is one of the worst scientific failures of all times consists of defining economics as a social science.#4, #5

 So, the definition of the subject matter has to be changed:

-- Old (behavioral): Economics is the science which studies human behavior as a relationship between ends and scarce means which have alternative uses.
+- Old (behavioral): Economics is the science that studies human behavior as a relationship between ends and scarce means which have alternative uses.

-- New (systemic): Economics is the science which studies how the monetary economy works.
+- New (systemic): Economics is the science that studies how the monetary economy works.

 #1 Wikipedia, Polymath

 #5 For details of the big picture see cross-references Not a Science of Behavior

 Related 'Dear philosophers, economics is a systems science'.